circler3/TodoTrack/README.md

 Clone and open `sln` file.
 Set the api project as start project and run.

 ### Pomodoro (not available yet)
 Offers Pomodoro approach which deal with fixed period work unit.
 It can help with scheduled work and rest time for healthier habits.
-However system does not collect Pomotodo statistics currently.
+However system does not collect Pomodoro statistics currently.

 Run it will open a windows prompts for Todo items and work time unit.
 Start and enjoy.

 ## Initial purpose
 I like to use todo apps to manage my work and life. *Microsoft To-do* provides system-level integration and WebAPI interface.
-But it cannot track time. *shiguangxu* can track time consumption.
+But it cannot track time. `*shiguangxu*` can track time consumption.
 However it lacks PC features.
 So I want to build a multi-platform Todo app which is capable of logging time.

 ## Core features
 There are several core backlogs of `TodoTrack`: